Skip to content

 1. Research which fees apply — Not every destination charges a tourist tax, and rules vary.
 Check before you book.

 2. Check the exact amount — Fees can change annually.
-Verify the current rate on official government websites.
+Verify the current rate from a trusted source before booking.

 3. Account for per-person costs — Most tourist taxes are per person.
 A family of four pays four times the individual rate.